Arts at Ursuline Academy

-In the Middle School with Ms. Morris, young students are moving into the areas of new mediums and approaches in art.
-Testing and experimenting with their own ideas and how to execute work that is well considered and well presented to the viewer.
+In the Middle School with Mrs. Pomeroy ‘02, young students are moving into the areas of new mediums and approaches in art.
+Testing and experimenting with their ideas and how to execute work that is well considered and well presented to the viewer.

 In the Upper School with Ms. Morris and Ms. Churay, young adults consider what they have to offer the world through their voices.
 Students are challenged to deliver a message to the world through their artwork.
 Taking risks and being deliberate and reflective are rewarded when the student departs the class with greater self-awareness and an appreciation for the artistic journey—mistakes and all.

 This course is for anyone who enjoys drawing or wants to learn how to draw.
 Previous artistic experience is not necessary.
 This class focuses on developing new ways of seeing and self-expression, emphasizing exploring basic skills to gain confidence in drawing.
 Techniques to see and draw accurately will be taught with pencil, charcoal, pastel, and ink.